-DAF is the recipient of the 2013 AIDC Stanley Hawes Award for excellence in the Australian documentary film industry and is a nominee for the 2015 Sydney Peace Prize - an acknowledgement of the power of documentary as a uniting tool in the pursuit of peace.
+DAF was the recipient of the 2013 AIDC Stanley Hawes Award for excellence in the Australian documentary film industry and was a nominee for the 2015 Sydney Peace Prize - an acknowledgement of the power of documentary as a uniting tool in the pursuit of peace.

 How can DAF help you?

 If you want to bring about real and lasting change on just about any issue, telling a story in a powerful documentary - and getting it seen by a broad audience - is one of the most effective things you can do.
 Go here to find out more, or click here to donate now.
 All donations over $2 are fully tax deductible.

 If you are a documentary filmmaker, go here to find out how your film can get approved at DAF, or go here to see some case studies of exemplary DAF-supported films.

 DAF relies on your support to continue operating.
 Without your generosity we cannot continue to provide tax deductibility for film projects nor continue to support and advocate for Australian documentary film.
 If you would like to support DAF, please click here to make a donation, or contact us.

 DAF has registered charitable DGR1 (Deductible Gift Recipient) status enabling foundations, individuals and corporations to make grants to documentaries and in support of our ongoing work.